geroalexander/librai/README.md

 Don't judge a book by its cover --- we'll judge it for you.

 ## Git workflow
-Refer to the Git workflow notes before committing / branching / merging
+Important: Refer to the Git workflow notes before committing / branching / merging!

 ## Daily standups
 8:30 AM unless otherwise specified :)